olehmisar/aztec-setup/README.md

 # Aztec Test Action

-This GitHub Action allows you to run Aztec tests in your CI/CD pipeline using Docker Compose.
+This GitHub Action allows you to run Aztec TXE tests in your CI/CD pipeline.

 ## Usage